-Wendy is a visual artist, designer and food stylist who was the camp cook and resident artist for Project Antarctica II in 1996 at Bellingshausen, South Shetland Islands.
+Wendy is an interdisciplinary visual artist, designer and food stylist who was the camp cook and resident artist for Project Antarctica II in 1996 at Bellingshausen, South Shetland Islands.

 Recent projects include Voices at Hand, and Into the Living, a fifteen year survey of her work where she remounted Antarctic Chronicles—the meditation on the fragility of the environment and memory that lay the groundwork for this book.

-As Executive Director of the VIEW Foundation, Carol led the pilot civilian cleanup expedition to Poland’s Henryk Arctowski research station in Antarctica, 1995, and the Russian-Canadian environmental cleanup project at Bellingshausen, 1995/96.
+As Executive Director of the VIEW Foundation, Carol created the pilot civilian cleanup expedition to Poland’s Henryk Arctowski research station in Antarctica, 1995, and the Russian-Canadian environmental cleanup project at Bellingshausen, 1995/96.

-She worked for Médecins Sans Frontières in Rwanda and Southern Sudan and has presented to the World Trade Organization and the Canadian Parliament as Access to Essential Medicines campaigner for MSF.
+She worked for Médecins Sans Frontières in Rwanda, East Timor and Southern Sudan and has presented to the World Trade Organization and the Canadian Parliament as Access to Essential Medicines campaigner for MSF.
 Carol ran human rights courses in the Asia-Pacific with the Diplomacy Training Program, University of New South Wales consulted for Dignitas International, the Stephen Lewis Foundation and other non-profits.
-She is program manager for the Museum of AIDS in Africa
+She is Special Advisor to the Museum of AIDS in Africa.

-Carol’s writing credits include Determination about Tibetan women in the diaspora and Human Rights: The Essential Reference, Oryx Press and several academic co-publications on HIV/AIDS.
+Carol’s writing credits include Determination about Tibetan women in the diaspora, Human Rights: The Essential Reference, Oryx Press and several academic co-publications on HIV/AIDS.
 She has written for Border Crossing, Wallpaper, Canadian Circumpolar Health Network, Maptia, The Medical Post, Australian Style and Vogue Entertaining and Travel and does public speaking and lecturing for universities and general audiences internationally.
 Carol won first prize for Australia in the David T. K. Wong Short Story Competition, PEN International in 2000.

 An accomplished photographer, Sandy has photographed for books such as Chow Down: A Cookbook of Mostly Asian Recipes by Geoff Lindsay (Allen & Unwin), The Granite Club Cookbook: Nigel Didcock and Day in Life of Australia by Nickelodeon.